carbon-language/carbon-lang/llvm/docs/LoopTerminology.rst

 of the common terminology used within LLVM code to describe loop structures.

 First, let's start with the basics.
-In LLVM, a Loop is a set of basic blocks that form a strongly connected component (SCC) in the Control Flow Graph (CFG) where there exists a dedicated entry/header block that dominates all other blocks within the loop.
+In LLVM, a Loop is a maximal set of basic blocks that form a strongly connected component (SCC) in the Control Flow Graph (CFG) where there exists a dedicated entry/header block that dominates all other blocks within the loop.
 Thus, without leaving the